Historic counties of Wales: The counties

 "... the boundaries of the modern shires have largely been determined by the ancient divisions of the country.
 The survival of these ancient local divisions within the pattern of historical change constitutes a vital element in the framework of the national life and helps to preserve its continuity."

+Four circuits of Wales

+In the 1536 acts of the Union, a Court of Great Sessions in Wales was created in Wales for four separate circuits.
+The circuits each had 3 counties involved.
+Some of the original territorial Marcher lordships were split into regional circuits and others were created from regions of the former Principality of Wales: